How it Works

 How we learn in a Field School

-- A Field School meets weekly for two years on a shared demonstration plot provided by the local Church
+- A Field School meets weekly for two years on a shared demonstration plot of land provided by the local church.

-- A facilitator of learning is assigned to help members find better ways of living and working through trialling together on their demonstration plot.
-The Facilitator is a Field School graduate and trained to help people find the answers in the field
+- A facilitator is assigned to help members apply their farming learning to the demo plot and then their own land.
+The facilitator is a Field School graduate and trained to help people find the answers in the field.

 - The first year is intensive learning about a wide range of topics – different crops and growing techniques, Godly ways of living and working, conservation techniques, home-based health care – the list is extensive!

-- Lessons take place on the demonstration plot and at home with the guidance of the facilitator.
-Members also teach their neighbours, either one on one or at Demonstration Days, to spread good farming knowledge and show how God can change your farm and your family!
+- Members also teach their neighbours, either one on one or at Demonstration Days, to spread good farming knowledge and show how God can change your farm and your family!

 - The second year is the chance for Field Schools to refine what they do on their plots and to become top farmers and generous community members by helping others in some way, e.g. by teaching orphan children how to grow food on their farms